Summer 2020 registration is open!

 VIOLA BOOTCAMP ONLINE

-Viola Bootcamp is a rigorous, supportive program for intermediate viola students focused on building a healthy technical foundation.
-Led by Academy string faculty and guest artists, the week includes private lessons, viola ensemble, supervised daily practice, fundamentals and scales classes, workshops on practice techniques and audition strategies, and masterclasses.
+Viola Bootcamp is an encouraging, supportive program for violists of all levels.
+The program focuses on building a healthy technical foundation, polishing repertoire, and performance skills.
+Led by Academy string faculty and guest artists, the week includes private lessons, supervised daily practice, fundamentals and scales classes, and masterclasses.
 Students ages 10-18 are grouped according to age and playing level.
 A final performance completes the program.
 Come celebrate the viola!

 Note: Audition video is required for this program (see below).